 Where to Cut Your Own Christmas Tree

-If picking your own tree part of your family's ideal Christmas then the Greater Toronto Area has lots of picturesque tree farms you can visit on weekends.
-Many tree farm owners offer family activities - from pictures with Santa to pony rides - so you and your kids can plan a special day around choosing the perfect tree.
+If picking your own tree is part of your family's ideal Christmas, then the Greater Toronto Area has lots of picturesque tree farms you can visit on weekends.
+Many tree farms offer family activities – from pictures with Santa to wagon rides – so you can plan a special day around choosing the perfect tree.